Wehrwirtschaftsführer

-A Wehrwirtschaftsführer (WeWiFü; German language plural: Wehrwirtschaftsführer) was, during the time of Nazi Germany (1933–1945), an executive of a company or of a large factory.
+A Wehrwirtschaftsführer (WeWiFü; German language plural: Wehrwirtschaftsführer, English literal translation: Defense Economy Leader) was, during the time of Nazi Germany (1933–1945), an executive of a company or of a large factory.
 Wehrwirtschaftsführer were appointed, starting in 1935, by the Wehrwirtschafts und Rüstungsamt (department which existed from 1939 for implementing the policy of directing the nation's economic activity towards preparation for and support of the war effort, including armaments) being a part of the Oberkommando der Wehrmacht (OKW), that was pushing the build-up of arms for the Wehrmacht (which was founded in March 1935).
 Appointments aimed to bind the Wehrwirtschaftsführer to the Wehrmacht and to give them a quasi-military status.

 After 1938, the appointed the Wehrwirtschaftsführer.
 From 1940 on, this title was given more and more also to leading employees in companies not belonging to the armament branch, also to demonstrate that those companies were contributing to the wartime economy.

 Especially before 1940, appointments did not indicate the political attitude of the person receiving the title.
 The designation also gave no indication that a given company was important for armaments.

 If a manager was appointed Wehrwirtschaftsführer, their company could more easily degrade employment conditions for the workers and employees.